sesamiapp/devportal/docs/sesami-apps/intro.md

 </p>

 ### What is a target?
-The places where an app/extension can load, and have interaction with its provider(Sesami) are called targets.
+The places where an app/extension can load, and have interaction with its host(Sesami) are called targets.
 You can find the list of targets in <a href="/docs/sesami-apps/app-targets/">here</a>.